What can I do?

 • A set time to play out together

-• Using existing / underused space on the doorstep
+• Using existing doorstep space

 • Making the space safe